borismus/smus.com/content/books/books-2018.md

 Before improvising a scene, a helpful technique is to decide your place in the status hierarchy in relation to the other actors.
 What Johnstone means by status isn’t necessarily some socio-economic standing in the world, but more of an internal confidence which corresponds to a pecking order.
 In the animal sense, low status means "don’t bite me, I’m not tasty", while high status means "don’t come near, I bite".
 Status can also be a lens with which to analyze any social interaction, and Johnstone presents dialogue that he annotates with status transactions, for example:

-> Sgnarelle: [Raising himself] I’m the master.
+> Sgnarelle: [Raising himself] I’m the master.<br/>
 Martine: [Lowers S, raises self] And I’m telling you that I’lol have you do as I want.
-I didn’t marry you to put up with your nonsense.
+I didn’t marry you to put up with your nonsense.</br>
 S: [Lowers Martine] Oh!
 The misery of married life!
-How right Aristotle was when he said wives were the very devil.
+How right Aristotle was when he said wives were the very devil.<br/>
-M: [Lowers S and Aristotle]: Just listen to the clever fellow — him and his blockhead of an Aristotle!
+M: [Lowers S and Aristotle]: Just listen to the clever fellow — him and his blockhead of an Aristotle!<br/>

 Usually, status manifests in various physical ways:

 - Eye contact: breaking it can cause status loss.
 Not making it in the first place can cause status gain.
 - Controlling space: low status players shut off their own space (eg. servants kneeling, bowing, prostrating).
 High status allows their space to flow into other people (eg. drill sergeant yelling at someone from an inch away)
 - Leg position: toes inward for low status, outward for high.
 - Stillness: holding still while speaking raises status.
 Fidgeting lowers it.